Do Not Disturb (Joanne Accom album)

-Do Not Disturb is the debut studio album from the dance-pop singer Joanne Accom released in 2001.
+Do Not Disturb is the only studio album from the dance-pop singer Joanne Accom released in 2001.
 It was a work in progress for two and a half years before it was released.
 The album reached No. 45 in Australia.

 Regarding the album, Joanne stated, "It's basically just a lot of personal experiences and a lot of things that I've gone through, put into writing.
 It was a great opportunity for me to grow, not only as a vocalist, but also as a songwriter."